 Regulated Health Professionals

 All regulated health professionals belong to regulatory bodies called “Colleges”.
 If your complaint is only about a regulated health professional, such as a physician, nurse, physiotherapist, etc., you will need to contact the appropriate College.

-If you have a specific complaint about the care and the service the Erie St. Clair CCAC is providing, please contact:
+If you have a specific complaint about the care and the service the Erie St. Clair LHIN is providing, please contact:

 - Your Care Coordinator directly

-You can find more information regarding the feedback and complaints process on the Erie St. Clair Community Care Access Centre feedback webpage.
+You can find more information regarding the feedback and complaints process on the Erie St. Clair LHIN feedback webpage.